DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

-<65> B. Pacini, M. Prajapati, K. Duraisamy, J.R.R.A.
+<66> B. Pacini, M. Prajapati, K. Duraisamy, J.R.R.A.
 Martins, P. He.
 Investigating the Benefit of Aerodynamic Shape Optimization for a Wing with Distributed Propulsion.
 Meccanica, 2025.

+<65> S. Zhang, C. Wu, Y. Zhang.
+Numerical Simulation of Three-dimensional High-Lift Configurations Using Data-Driven Turbulence Model. arXiv.2503.14859, 2025.

 <64> U. Padmanaban, B. Ganapathisubramani, and S. Symon.
 Three-dimensional variational data assimilation of separated flows using time-averaged experimental data. arXiv.2503.19689, 2025.